Nikki Benz: Early life

-Benz was born in Mariupol, Ukrainian SSR, Soviet Union; her father's family is Canadian.
-At age seven, she immigrated to Canada with her parents.
+Born in Ukraine, Europe.
+Benz immigrated to Canada with her parents at age seven.
 She was raised in Toronto.
 After living in the United States for several years, she became a U.S. citizen in February 2013.

 Career

 Benz worked as a swimsuit model and stripper prior to her porn career.
 She entered the adult film industry by e-mailing porn director Jim Gunn, who introduced her to Frank Kay, the president of Pleasure Productions.
 She signed with Pleasure Productions in January 2003 and made her first on-screen sex scene in Strap on Sally 20 with Gina Lynn, and her first boy-girl scene with Ben English in The Sweetest Thing.
 After completing her contract, Benz moved to Los Angeles and signed with Jill Kelly Productions in September 2004.
 Benz signed a contract with TeraVision in September 2005.
 She was the Penthouse Pet of the Month for April 2010, and the magazine's cover girl and feature in the May 2008 issue.
 Benz was named Penthouse Pet of the Year 2011.

 In June 2016, Brazzers signed Benz to be its first brand ambassador to promote their products.
 Several months later, Benz alleged that she was assaulted on a shoot for the website.
 She alleged that the director of the scene, Tony T, choked her after she asked the shoot to be stopped.
 A representative for Tony T denied the charges, and Brazzers ended its relationship with him after the allegation.
 After the accusations, several other performers including Dana DeArmond, Carter Cruise, and Devon came forward with their stories about the director.
 Tony T and Ramon Nomar filed a lawsuit against Benz and Brazzers for defamation.